top of page

 • Fear of vaginal or hymen tearing, sexual pain, pregnancy, pain, performance, being seen naked, or not feeling ready for sex

-• Unhealthy or sex negative messages resulting in shame, disgust, or anxiety about sexual intercourse (e.g. being brought up in an environment which viewed female sexuality as shameful or “wrong”, overly restrictive or rigid upbringing, lack of sexual education where sex was a taboo subject, unbalanced religious teaching regarding sex)
+• Unhealthy or sex negative messages resulting in shame, disgust, or anxiety about sexual intercourse (e.g. being brought up in an environment which viewed sexuality as shameful or “wrong”, overly restrictive or rigid upbringing, lack of sexual education where sex was a taboo subject, unbalanced religious teaching regarding sex)

 • Negative past sex experiences